Fe-Mu/SOS-listener/README.md

 # SOS Listener <img align="right" src="src/logo.png" height="128" width="128" alt="SOS Listener Logo"/>

+A simple, easy-to-use, tool to request help in emergency situations.

+## Introduction

+SOS Listener is a multiplatform capable tool writen in Python/Kivy language and developed by Felipe Muñoz ("the Author") that offers the potential for SOS request in emergency situations.

 ## Intention:

 This App is not targeted at children, but it was designed on purpose with simplicity in mind so that it could easily be used by anyone during an emergency situation.